You are here

 text organization:

-- structure of informational textsstructure of informational textsthematic progression
+- structure of informational textsthematic progression

 - chronological organization